2026 Program with Session Descriptions

 Integrated Day Charter School

-Within my presentation, I’d like to cover some practical and effective plans for using educational technology to improve instructional planning, assignment management, and student progress tracking in the classroom.
+Within this session, we’ll cover some practical and effective plans for using educational technology to improve instructional planning, assignment management, and student progress tracking in the classroom.
 By leveraging digital tools, teachers can streamline workflows, provide timely feedback, support student organization, and use data to inform instruction.
 Assignment planning and tracking can feel overwhelming without knowing where to start.
 I started my position with nothing made, and have created some great tools to share with others about how to plan effectively, track student data, and provide feedback using technology.

 + + +